The gravitational dynamics of kinematic space: Introduction and overview

 \section{Introduction and overview}

-Kinematic space has been defined as the space of intervals on a constant time slice of a given 2-dimensional CFT \cite{Czech:2015qta}, or the space of pairs of points \cite{Czech:2016xec}.
+Kinematic space has been defined as the space of intervals on a constant time slice of a given 2-dimensional CFT \cite{Czech:2015qta,deBoer:2015kda}, or the space of pairs of points \cite{Czech:2016xec,deBoer:2016pqk}.
 It has the structure of the product of two 2-dimensional de Sitter spaces, corresponding to the left-moving and right-moving sector of the CFT.
 We will restrict to cases where it is simply equal to the diagonal de Sitter.
 When the CFT is holographic, kinematic space can also be referred to as the space of corresponding boundary-anchored geodesics of the AdS bulk and has been used as a tool to study the induced dynamics of the AdS bulk \cite{Czech:2016tqr}.
 In contrast, we are interested here in the dynamics of the kinematic space itself, which we will discuss to be the `dynamics' of 2-dimensional gravity.
+More precisely, we will give an interpretation of kinematic space as a theory of Jackiw-Teitelboim (JT) gravity.
 The results in this paper are complementary to the discussion of the entropic origin of JT gravity in \cite{Callebaut:2018nlq}, focusing on two new aspects: kinematic space and the maximal entanglement principle.

-In section \ref{LiouvilleKsection} we summarize the original kinematic space construction, with an emphasis of the role of the one-interval entanglement entropy of the CFT as a Liouville field, which was first pointed out in \cite{deBoer:2016pqk}.
-The original definition for the metric on kinematic space in terms of entanglement \cite{Czech:2015qta} is then just the Liouville metric.
-We point out that the Liouville stress tensor for the entanglement is given by the vacuum expectation value of the CFT stress tensor evaluated at the interval endpoints, and comment on the bulk AdS$_3$ perspective.
+In section \ref{LiouvilleKsection} we summarize the original kinematic space construction of \cite{Czech:2015qta}, with an emphasis on the role of the one-interval entanglement entropy of the CFT as a Liouville field, which was first pointed out in \cite{deBoer:2016pqk}.
+The original definition for the metric on kinematic space in terms of entanglement \cite{Czech:2015qta} is then just the Liouville metric, given in equation \eqref{ds2K}.
+The entanglement of the (2-dimensional) CFT becomes a metric field in the kinematic space construction, and the `entanglement dynamics' of the CFT, or in other words the dynamics of kinematic space, should then naturally be described by a theory of (2-dimensional) gravity.
+While pure Einstein gravity is trivial in two dimensions, the Jackiw-Teitelboim theory we will encounter in section \ref{JTKsection} is a theory of dilaton gravity, with not just a metric but also a dilaton field.
+We end section \ref{LiouvilleKsection} with the observation that the Liouville stress tensor for the entanglement is given by the vacuum expectation value of the CFT stress tensor evaluated at the interval endpoints and comments on the bulk AdS$_3$ perspective.